CoronaVac for children aged 3 to 5 years is approved by Anvisa; decision was unanimous | Health

 “[Além disso]we need to see how many doses we have in the states and municipalities, how many Butantan can manufacture and in what space of time, we will need around 10 million doses to include this population of 3 to 5 years”, emphasizes the doctor.

-O g1 contacted the Ministry of Health asking how many doses will be distributed and what is the schedule of the folder, but until the last update of this report, we had no response.
+O g1 contacted the Ministry of Health asking how many doses will be distributed and what is the schedule of the folder, but the Ministry only replied that “it will evaluate, together with the Technical Advisory Board on Immunizations, the use of the immunizer in this age group”.

+This Wednesday, shortly after approval by Anvisa, the Butantan Institute announced that it asked for CoronaVac to be included in the National Immunization Program for children aged 3 to 5 years.

+In a note, Butantan stated that “it now expects the immunizing agent to be incorporated into the National Immunization Program (PNI) of the Ministry of Health, according to the necessary demand and upon contracting”.

 Vaccination schedule and composition